4th Annual Cadien Toujours Boucherie

 Information from the Cadien Toujours Boucherie Facebook Page:

+Join in on the jam session from 1 p.m. -3 p.m. and then dance to the music of The 99 Playboys from 3 p.m.-6 p.m.

+The hog comes off the pit around 6 p.m. and gumbo will also be served.
+The Mike Dean Band will take over on the stage from 6:30-9:30 pm.

-$10 entry fee covers food and all the dancing you can handle! $1.50 beer and free cold drinks.
+A $10 entry fee covers food and all the dancing you can handle! $1.50 beer and free cold drinks.
 Children under age 15 and those who bring an instrument and play in the jam session get in free of charge.
 It’ll be a family friendly event and we encourage our youth to come out and learn these Cajun traditions!
-We can’t wait to see you there!